 Consideration of the use of resources mainly deals with concerns about environmental degradation (such as air and water pollution), and depletion of renewable (for example, forest) and non-renewable (for example, coal, oil, gas, minerals) natural resources.
 Sustainability models in two distinct (but overlapping) fields of economics i.e. environmental economics and resources economics, addresses natural capital in terms of stocks and flows for wealth accounting and income accounting.
 These concepts are discussed in detail later in the paper.

-The ‘No growth’ philosophy emerged comprehensively and forcefully in the 1970s after the work of Nicholas Georgescu-Roegen.
-In his book, The Entropy Law and the Economic Process, published in 1971, he emphasised that the steady-state is inevitable for an economy following the fundamental laws of thermodynamics.
+The ‘No growth’ philosophy emerged comprehensively and forcefully in the 1970s after the work Georgescu-Roegen (1971).
+In his book, The Entropy Law and the Economic Process, he emphasised that the steady-state is inevitable for an economy following the fundamental laws of thermodynamics.
 In steady-state growth stage, by definition, the quantity of resources is constant and the inflow and outflow must balance (Ayres 1999).
 This was followed by the notion of ‘Limits to growth’ by (Meadows et al.1972).

 Similar to Malthusian theory, Meadows et al. (1972) argues that the vital substance of the ‘Limits to growth’ approach is that the world is set for a collapse through population growth, depletion of natural resources, pollution, environmental degradation, or a combination of these, within a few decades.
 Results of their computer simulations showed that, if present growth trends remain unchanged, the planet will reach its limit in the next 100 years (that is, by 2072 since the book was first published) leading to a catastrophic future unless drastic actions, including cessation of economic growth, are taken.
-It is also worth noting that most of the natural resources included in their computer models (i.e. coal, oil, gas) were predicted to be exhausted well before now (2018) nevertheless none of them have been, showing the falsity of the approach.
+It is also worth noting that most of the natural resources included in their computer models (that is, coal, oil, gas) were predicted to be exhausted well before now (2018) nevertheless none of them have been, showing the falsity of the approach.

 Following the above three topics and six strands of thought, the term ‘sustainability’ became widely used in resource economics, environmental economics, and in related policy documents, by late 1970s.
 Unfortunately, the term was used ambiguously (that is, in a variety of ways), which led to a significant semantic confusion (Brander 2007, Özdemir et al. 2011).
 However, it was somewhat agreed that the majority of sustainability approaches include environmental aspects in economic growth models by restricting the depletion of natural resources.
 The debates on the perception about the interactions between environmental health and economic growth and the extent to which natural capital could be allowed to be harvested in order to achieve higher quality of life led to the paradigms of weak sustainability and strong sustainability.
 These are discussed in detail later in this paper.